5W-30 vs 5W-20

 Comparison · 5W-30 vs 5W-20

-Bottom line: Same cold rating, different hot thickness.
-Follow the grade your manual specifies; do not pick by "thicker is safer."
+Bottom line: Same SAE winter category, different hot categories.
+Follow the exact grade your manual specifies.

 The one real difference